adamnew123456/USM/README.md

 ## Installation

-Before starting, you need to have a Python 3.x installation (any version in the 3.x series should do); you also need a  Bourne-compatible shell (`zsh`, `bash`, `dash`, etc.) since that is the dialect of shell script that the USM startup script uses.
+Before starting, you need to have a Bourne-compatible shell (`zsh`, `bash`, `dash`, etc.) since that is the dialect of shell script that the USM startup script uses.
+This experimental branch removes the need for a Python installation, since the core utilities are written purely in POSIX shell script.

 First, you need to clone the USM source tree: